DiTuStudio/docsizidev/docs/caren-for-caregiver/introduction.md

 # Introduction

-CarenForCaregiver is a React Native UIKIT template application.
+Caren For Caregiver is a React Native UIKIT template application.

 ## Reference